Foreign Exchange Guide to Bangladesh

 - Sending money to Bangladesh - save on Bangladeshi Taka bank transfers to Bangladesh

-- Bangladeshi Taka exchange rates - latest info & charts.
+- Bangladeshi Taka exchange rates - latest & historic exchange rates.

 Bangladeshi Taka (BDT) general currency information